Red Velvet (group): Image and reception

 Red Velvet have been lauded for breaking stereotypes among popular girl groups in South Korea, who tend to fall under either "cute and pure" or "sexy".
 In a country where girl groups' fanbases are mostly male, Taylor Glasby of Dazed Digital noted that the majority of Red Velvet's fans are young women.
 IZE named the group as one of the successful female figures who helped transform the "passive image" of South Korean women in 2017.
 Red Velvet's musical versatility has led to recognition by Time magazine as one of the genre's standout K-pop groups.
 Janelle Okwodu from Vogue wrote that throughout their career, "the critically acclaimed South Korean girl group has dominated the charts with their innovative pop sound".
 Billboard reported that Red Velvet were the overall favorite K-pop group of 2018 among fans of every gender and sexual identity on the genre-specific community on popular internet forum Reddit.

 Red Velvet have topped the Girl Group Brand Power Ranking, published by the Korean Corporate Reputation Research Institute, several times.
 In November 2019, Billboard crowned Red Velvet as "the best idol group alive" and named "Red Flavor" as the second-best K-pop song of the 2010s.
 Red Velvet's performance in Pyongyang in 2018—which made them the seventh idol group to perform in North Korea and the first since 2003—was part of a wider diplomatic initiative between South Korea and North Korea and earned the group a commendation from South Korea's Ministry of Culture, Sports and Tourism for their contributions in spreading South Korean popular culture.
 Discussing the Korean Wave in 2018, the director of the Korea Foundation for International Cultural Exchange cited Red Velvet as a major contributor and one of the country's most talented idol groups who have "largely promoted K-pop" around the world.
 In 2024, Red Velvet was ranked at number 8 in a Gallup Korea survey of the most popular girl groups of the 21st century, tied with Aespa and Kara.

 In an interview with Julienne Loreto of JoySauce published on November 19, 2025, Filipino girl group Bini revealed that Red Velvet was their management's original inspiration for the group, specifically because of Red Velvet's "duality".
+Other artists influenced by Red Velvet include @onefive.